 Why Have a Waiting Period?

 Many people wonder, why there is a waiting period at all?
 It seems more like an inconvenience that is designed to frustrate couples wanting to move forward with their life.
 Waiting periods are designed as a cooling off period that allows each spouse to take time and consider whether they would like to reconcile.
-The court would not like couples to use court resources every time they have a fight.

 If you are getting a divorce and have any questions, contact our attorneys at the Lucé Evans Law Firm online today or call us at (972) 632-1300 to schedule your initial consultation.